Table of Contents

 Why I am interested in reconfigurable logic for computing

 To begin the answer, I assume you understand the basic roles of HW and SW in traditional computer architecture.
-Computing directly in hardware is very fast, very efficient, that is, until you need do something different than what the HW does.
+Computing directly in hardware is very fast, very efficient, that is, until you need to do something different than what the HW does.
 On the other hand, building a general-purpose piece of hardware (a processor) whose moment-by-moment functionality is set by SW allows for an easy and flexible way to realize a computation.

 SW is not as fast as HW, but it is more than good enough for many scenarios.
 Whenever SW is good enough (in speed/energy/size/weight/cost/etc.), we should use SW to get the job done.
 HW should be introduced only when SW is not good enough.
 Traditionally, only a small number of very common compute tasks (needed by everyone all the time, mainly in communications and display graphics) have warranted dedicated HW.

 The combination of general-purpose SW execution plus a small number of hardened functionalities has been a very effective partnership until recently.
 With increasingly stringent performance and energy requirements, there are more and more things for which SW is not good enough.
 The HW/SW partnership doesn't work very well when too many different compute tasks need to be hardened, even worse when the tasks are important to only someone, sometimes but not to everyone, all the time.
-It is still worse when the tasks needing hardening cannot be anticipated or finalized at HW design time.
+It is even worse when the tasks that need hardening cannot be anticipated or finalized at HW design time.

 This is the opportunity for reconfigurable logic to enter as a third partner in computing.
-Reconfigurable logic is not as fast/efficient as HW nor as easy to program as SW, but it is programmable and faster and more efficient than SW.
+Reconfigurable logic is not as fast/efficient as HW nor as easy to program as SW, but it is programmable like SW but faster and more efficient than SW.
 Things that are already well handled (performance and economics) in HW or SW should stay in HW or SW.
 The opportunity for reconfigurable logic is in new computing requirements where SW is not good enough but HW is not fully justified.
 Reconfigurable logic is by nature a middle-ground option.

 For reconfigurable logic to fulfill its maximum value proposition in the partnership, it is most important that new-generation reconfigurable-logic designers (1) learn to exploit runtime dynamic programmability; (2) develop a computing mindset; (3) have tools catered to mapping computation to not-fixed HW design.
 A new reconfigurable logic design discipline with compute-motivated abstractions and dynamism needs to exist beyond traditional “digital design” of gates, wires, and clocks.